The number of worldwide social media users will surpass 3 billion by 2021.

 I recommend creating a spreadsheet to maintain all of the information you’ll be recording.
 Google Drive is a great place to do so since it’s free.
 Here’s how to do a simple one.

-Pull up Google Drive and select the “New” button.
+Pull up Google Drive and create a new Google Sheets.

 Next, you’ll want to label the columns.